bmrudolph/Storage-Spaces/README.md

 This joins the two: **live per-drive I/O correlated with the Storage Spaces objects those drives belong to.**

 ## Features

+**Triage first**
+- A **Triage** view that is *computed, not curated* — it ranks everything wrong across drives, pools, spaces and jobs, worst first, and it only appears in the nav when there is something to say
+- **Actionable** — every finding shows the fix: a copyable PowerShell command (`Repair-VirtualDisk`, `Set-StoragePool -IsReadOnly $false`, …) and a link to the exact Microsoft docs page.
+Commands are copy-only; the dashboard reads the storage stack, it never repairs it
+- **What happened**: a server-side timeline of state transitions.
+During an incident *ordering is causality*, and this survives the page reload you do when something breaks
+- **Last 15 minutes**: throughput history recorded on the server since the process started, so opening the dashboard mid-incident gives you a past instead of a blank chart
+- **Physical bay map**: which drawer to open.
+Keyed on the serial number printed on the drive itself, so it survives reboots, re-cabling and moving ports. **Blink** a drive's identify LED to have the hardware point at itself (needs an SES enclosure)
+- **Suppress the noise you understand** — mark a finding *not critical* or hide it, per machine.
+Suppressed findings are never silently dropped: a count is always shown, one click brings them back
+- State changes mirrored to the **Windows event log**, so whatever you already run picks them up
+- **One-click diagnostic bundle** — topology, timeline, 15-minute history, capacity trend and collector diagnostics as a single JSON file, for the forum post or the ticket

+**Tells you *why*, not just *what***
+- `OperationalStatus` for drives, pools and virtual disks — *Lost Communication*, *Predictive Failure*, *Degraded*, *Incomplete*, *No redundancy* — the field that names the failure
+- **Reason codes**: a pool that is read-only because it *lost quorum* is a catastrophe; one an administrator set is a Tuesday. `ReadOnlyReason`, `DetachedReason` and `CannotPoolReason` are shown with what they mean
+- **Peer-relative latency**: a drive several times slower than its own mirror partners is failing, and Windows will call it `Healthy` the whole time
+- **Temperature against each drive's own rated maximum**, not a number someone picked
+- **SMART's own failure prediction**, which is a different signal from Storage Spaces' — the drive firmware raises it and Spaces does not always surface it
+- **ReFS data integrity**: whether the Data Integrity Scan has run, and any corruption ReFS logged
+- **Capacity forecast**: days-to-full from the allocation trend, which refuses to answer rather than extrapolate from noise

 **Realtime I/O — 100 ms**
 - Per-drive **% busy, IOPS, read/write MB/s, queue depth, and read/write latency**